NRI Selects Oracle Dedicated Region Cloud@Customer

 About Oracle

 The Oracle Cloud offers a complete suite of integrated applications for Sales, Service, Marketing, Human Resources, Finance, Supply Chain and Manufacturing, plus Highly Automated and Secure Generation 2 Infrastructure featuring the Oracle Autonomous Database.
-For more information about Oracle (NYSE: ORCL), please visit us at www.oracle.com.
+For more information about Oracle, please visit us at www.oracle.com.

 Trademarks